get-convex/convex-helpers/packages/convex-helpers/README.md

 - A database write is executed atomically with all of its triggers, so you can update a denormalized field in a trigger without worrying about parallel writes getting in the way.
-- If there are multiple triggers or recursive triggers, they are executed with a queue, i.e. breadth-first-search order.
+- If a write kicks off recursive triggers, they are executed with a queue, i.e. breadth-first-search order.
 - If a trigger function throws an error, it will be thrown from the database write (e.g. `ctx.db.insert`) that caused the trigger.
   - If a trigger's error is caught, the database write can still be committed.